IchiruTake/Snake-Game-at-IU/README.md

 2) Unzip the file "SFML-2.4.2.rar" at C:\
 3) Unzip the file "Images.rar" inside the "Working Code" folder
 4) Check the "Working Code" Folder and play the game at "Snake Game Project.exe" (Type: Application)
+5) If you want to have music, check the Music folder.
+Download all musics through the .txt file or contact this folder: https://drive.google.com/drive/folders/1cnD7A_dycdR-GxnMGGaqXqGRhh8m7lHP?usp=sharing

 Members:
 1. Phạm Hoàng Minh - ITITIU19031 (Leader) (30%)